graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/api-changes.rst

 ''''''''''''''''''''''''''''

-The ``dump_text_reports_to_stdio`` flag passed to ``TF_POPLAR_OPTIONS`` has been deprecated.
+The ``dump_text_reports_to_stdio`` flag passed to ``TF_POPLAR_OPTIONS`` has been deprecated and has no effect.
 Use the PopVision Graph Analyser to manually inspect profiles.

 Release 2.0
 ~~~~~~~~~~~